rlucas7/code-searcher/README.md

 The defaults for the last 2 are `'openai'` and `'takelast'`.

-Also supported for `llm-model-name` are: `gemini`, more to be added.
+Also supported for `llm-model-name` are: `gemini`, and `aws`.

 There prompt is in the `llm_rel_gen.py` module, we use the umbrella prompt.

+Notes:
-Note: if you use the openai llm you need an api key in `OPEN_AI_API_KEY` env var, if you use the gemini model you need the `GCP_PROJECT_ID` env var set to a project which has the necessary privileges and you need to modify the bucket names for your project.
+- If you use the openai llm you need an api key in `OPEN_AI_API_KEY` environment variable.
+- If you use the gemini model you need the `GCP_PROJECT_ID` environment variable. set to a project which has the necessary privileges and you need to modify the bucket names for your project.
+- If you use the `aws` command, you need:
+  `ACCESS_KEY`, `SECRET_KEY`, `AWS_REGION`, `AWS_ACCT_ID`, `BUCKET_NAME` all set to appropriate values for the
+  AWS account and organization used.
+Also, you'll need to create an IAM role that can be assumed with the appropriate permissions and name it `bedrock-batch-role` or rename the role in the `bedrock_batch.py` module.

 For TODOs cf. [this open issue](https://github.com/rlucas7/code-searcher/issues/10)